ChosenQuill/Discardo/README.md

 If you don't want it accessable outside your network, you just need to grab your ipv4 address.
 You can do that by opening a command prompt and typing ipconfig.
 Find ipv4 and write that number down.

 ### Now on to the website.
-There are a number of ways that you can host a website, but I will be explaining the easiest way.
-There is a drawback to this method (and I will tell you later), but it should simplify a lot of the steps of hosting a website.
+There are a numerous amount of ways to host websites.
+This project has been configured best to work with Github Pages (for easy hosting), but you can host it however you like and wherever you like using the provided website files on the [releases page](https://github.com/SureDroid/Discardo/releases).
+I will be explaining to you how to host it easily though Github pages.

 The first thing you want to do is click on the fork button on the top of this page.